-Racism & Trauma in the Modern Moment - On June 3rd the Diversity, Equity and Inclusion hosted over 500 LMU community members -- students, faculty and staff -- at a virtual forum designed to acknowledge the trauma of systemic violence against African Americans.
+Racism & Trauma in the Modern Moment - Diversity, Equity and Inclusion hosted over 500 LMU community members -- students, faculty and staff -- at a virtual forum designed to acknowledge the trauma of systemic violence against African Americans.
 The conversation was oriented towards students and all community members negatively affected by the violence leading to the deaths of George Floyd, Breonna Taylor, and Ahmaud Arbery, the most recent victims of a longstanding, ongoing, historical trauma.
 Facilitators included: Dr. Stefan Bradley (BCLA), Megan Castillo '19 (graduate student and community organizer), Dr. Cheryl Grills (BCLA), and Henry Ward (EIS).
 At this forum, many students were given the space to share their feelings, experiences, and expectations of the university; a beginning step to the anti-racism project.

-LMU Solidarity Hour - On June 24th Alumni Engagement partnered with Diversity, Equity and Inclusion to change LMU Global Happy Hour to LMU Solidarity Hour.
+LMU Solidarity Hour - Alumni Engagement partnered with Diversity, Equity and Inclusion to change LMU Global Happy Hour to LMU Solidarity Hour.
 Participants were able to listen and learn about how we can advocate for change in our own communities, reflecting our values as people for and with others.
 Dr. Cheryl Grills (Professor of Psychology) lead discussions on how to emancipate our minds in order to create a just society.

-Black Alumni Panel - On Wednesday, August 19, Alumni Engagement in collaboration with Diversity, Equity and Inclusion and the African American Alumni Association, hosted their first Black Alumni Panel.
+Black Alumni Panel - Alumni Engagement in collaboration with Diversity, Equity and Inclusion and the African American Alumni Association, hosted their first Black Alumni Panel.
 During this discussion, we heard stories from our alumni to help inform and guide the university’s commitment and strategy to address systemic oppression and anti-Black racism in a comprehensive manner.
 Participants attended a breakout session of their choice based on their preference by College/School, Athletics or Student Affairs.
 Notes from the listening session will guide the university with next steps to assure an LMU experience and education that is inclusive and anti-racist.

 African American Alumni Association Ambassadors Meetings - The African American Alumni Association (AAAA) was established to provide financial assistance to deserving undergraduate LMU students who achieve academically and actively support their community.
 AAAA ambassadors volunteer as an extension of the university to promote and support LMU within their Lion network representing the Black student and alumni community.
 AAAA ambassadors meet annually to discuss fundraising, scholarships, alumni events, and other university updates.